 And, a close-up

 Charming, homey and slightly Boho.

-English country house that I was lucky to get to see on my trip to England in 2017.
+Above is an English country house that I was lucky to get to see on my trip to England in 2017.
 For more of this amazing home, please click here.

 Incredibly charming, the way they styled their fireplace mantel

 Above and below by the wonderful Sheila Bridges

 Sheila can do no wrong in my book.
 Everything she does is exemplary.
 She innately understands the rule of thirds.

 Superb display and just right in every way!
 I love her little quirk of having one thing off-balance.
 It appears in the image above, as well.

 This is an older image.
 But, if we examine it closely, there are two pairs, three pieces of art, and three objets.
 Beautifully balanced, too.

 This is a more recent image from Mark’s living room.
 But, I imagine that the vignette changes frequently.